-An ISO file, also called ISO image, is an archive file that contains an identical copy of data stored usually on a physical optical disk, such as a CD or DVD.
-The name ISO file comes from the file system type used by optical media (usually ISO 9660).
-The ISO file can be distributed to be burned on an phyiscal disc or can be read directly by most operating systems or KVM over IP devices to install a operating system on a remote machine.
+An ISO file, also called ISO image, is an archive file that contains an identical copy of data usually stored on a physical optical disk, such as a CD or DVD.
+The name ISO file comes from the file system type used by optical media (typically ISO 9660).
+The ISO file can be distributed to be burned on a physical disc or can be read directly by most operating systems or KVM over IP devices to install an operating system on a remote machine.

 Scaleway provides a wide range of operating systems available for installation on Dedibox servers equipped with a KVM over IP device.
 You can find a list of all available images at http://virtualmedia.online.net/.
 For more information on how to install an operating system using the KVM device, refer to our dedicated documentation